You purchase an electronic gadget from Amazon or Flipkart. On the payment page, you can pay upfront or you can opt for No-cost EMI from your bank.

 If you had an option of going for 9 month No-cost EMI, the upfront discount would have been Rs 6,093.
 For a 12 month No-cost EMI, the upfront discount will be Rs 7,825.

-As you can see, the scheme is No cost for you.
+The scheme is No cost for you.
 However, it is not Zero interest for the bank (which RBI wouldn’t be happy with).
-The upfront discount from the seller keeps you, bank and the seller happy.

 Is the No cost EMI scheme really No-cost?